Oil edges off three-month low but glut worries persist

 Oil prices recovered a little on Friday after dropping to their lowest in more than three months, pressured by heavy oversupply despite OPEC-led production cuts.

-Market confidence failed after news of another big rise in U.S. crude inventories that have built steadily as U.S. oil production rose this year.
+Market confidence failed after news of another big rise in U.S. crude inventories that have built steadily to record highs as U.S. oil production has risen this year.

 The Organization of the Petroleum Exporting Countries and other exporters including Russia agreed late last year to cut output by around 1.8 million barrels per day (bpd) in the first half of this year, but so far the move has had little impact on inventory levels.